open-make/mik-delft-microstim/README.md

 All compartments put together create a setup that should roughly look like this.

 ![Overview of the setup from the side and from above](pictures/microstim-overview.jpg)

-*Overview of the setup from the side and from above*

 ## Description of repository content